The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Introduction and main results

+As a result of Step 0, the generalised sine-Gordon potential is now integrated against a Gaussian field with covariance $C= (-\Delta_J + m^2)^{-1} - \gamma$.
+Crucially, we extract from $C^{-1}$ a GFF part $s\Delta$ (with $\Delta$ the usual nearest-neighbor Laplacian) for small $|s|$, which for approriate choice of $s$ will act as the correct `counterterm' in the renormalisation.
+The remaining Gaussian field with covariance $\tilde{C}=(C^{-1}- s\Delta)^{-1}$ will after fine-tuning of $s$ converge in the scaling limit to the limiting GFF on the right-hand side of \eqref{e:highbeta-convergence}, and thus constitutes at the discrete level the `correct' (Gaussian) large-scale approximation of the (non-Gaussian) Discrete Gaussian model.

+The analysis to identify the scaling limit is driven by a decomposition of the field $\tilde{C}$ for generic small $s$, into a sum of spatially localised Gaussian fields $\zeta_j$, corresponding to contributions stemming from scales $\approx L^j$ for a parameter $L \gg 1$.
+This finite-range decomposition is the object of Section~\ref{sec:finite_range_decomposition}.
+The main novelty of our construction is that we obtain a finite-range decomposition (with precise control on both gradients and on-diagonal behavior of the covariance) in the presence of the parameters $\gamma$ and $s$.

-Starting from this finite-range decomposition, the renormalisation group analysis then proceeds using the general strategy proposed in \cite{MR2523458}, which was also used for the lattice Coulomb gas in \cite{MR2917175} in combination with the ideas from \cite{MR1777310,MR1101688}.
-For this, in Section~\ref{sec:scales}, we set up the decomposition of the torus into blocks of increasing scales.
-In Section~\ref{sec:norms}, we set up the norms needed for this analysis, with particular care on the dependence on the finite-range step distribution, which improves as the range becomes large, and that we expect are suitable for studying the critical spread-out problem.
-Section~\ref{sec:inequalities} collects all estimates which are ultimately responsible for the contractiveness of the renormalisation group map.
-Our organisation of this is inspired by \cite{MR3332939}, but incorporates the contraction mechanisms specific to periodic potentials.
-The renormalisation group map is then defined and analysed in Section~\ref{sec:rg_generic_step}.
-In Section~\ref{sec:stable_manifold_theorem} we analyse the stable manifold of the renormalisation group, i.e., we construct initial conditions which allow to analyse the Discrete Gaussian model.
+Starting from this finite-range decomposition, the renormalisation group analysis then proceeds using the general strategy proposed in \cite{MR2523458}, by which the modes $\zeta_j$ are progressively integrated, starting at small scales.
+This general method was also used for the lattice Coulomb gas in \cite{MR2917175} in combination with the ideas from \cite{MR1777310,MR1101688}.
+Sections~\ref{sec:scales} and \ref{sec:norms} contain the framework that will be used in this paper: Section~\ref{sec:scales} sets up the decomposition of the torus into blocks of increasing scales $L^j$ and associated polymers, and Section~\ref{sec:norms} the norms needed for this analysis, with particular care on the dependence on the finite-range step distribution, which improves as the range becomes large, and that we expect are suitable for studying the critical spread-out problem.
+These norms are used to control the renormalisation group map $\Phi_j$, which encodes the evolution of both the coupling constants $(s_j,z_j)$ (along with an inessential scalar constant $E_j$) as well as a remainder coordinate $K_j$, which altogether parametrise the quantity of interest -- typically a (generalised) partition function, see~\eqref{eq:general_RG_step2}.
+The quantity $K_j$ is an infinite-dimensional object (a so-called polymer activity), which is only tractable explicitly to a given order.